Rec. 2020: RGB and luma-chroma formats

 Rec.
 2020 allows for RGB and luma-chroma signal formats with 4:4:4 full-resolution sampling and luma-chroma signal formats with 4:2:2 and 4:2:0 chroma subsampling.
 It supports two types of luma-chroma signals, called YCbCr and YcCbcCrc.

 YCbCr may be used when the top priority is compatibility with existing SDTV and HDTV operating practices.
-The luma (Y′) signal for YCbCr is calculated as the weighted average Y′ = KR⋅R′ + KG⋅G′ + KB⋅B′, using the gamma-corrected RGB values (denoted R′G′B′) and the weighting coefficients KR = 0.2627, KG = 1−KR−KB = 0.678 and KB = 0.0593.
+The luma (Y′) signal for YCbCr is calculated as the weighted average Y′ = KR⋅R′ + KG⋅G′ + KB⋅B′, using the gamma-corrected RGB values (denoted R′G′B′) and the weighting coefficients KR = 0.2627, KG = 1−KR−KB = 0.678, and KB = 0.0593.
 As in similar schemes, the chroma components in YCbCr are calculated as C′B = 0.5⋅(B′−Y′)/(1−KB) = (B'−Y′)/1.8814 and C′R = 0.5⋅(R′−Y′)/(1−KR) = (R′−Y′)/1.4746, and for digital representation the Y′, C′B, and C′R signals are scaled, offset by constants, and rounded to integers.

 The YcCbcCrc scheme is a "constant luminance" luma-chroma representation.
 YcCbcCrc may be used when the top priority is the most accurate retention of luminance information.
 The luma component in YcCbcCrc is calculated using the same coefficient values as for YCbCr, but it is calculated from linear RGB and then gamma corrected, rather than being calculated from gamma-corrected R′G′B′ and is done as follows: Y′ = (KR⋅R + KG⋅G + KB⋅B)′.
 The chroma components in YcCbcCrc are calculated from the Y′, B′, and R′ signals with equations that depend on the range of values of B′−Y′ and R′−Y′.

 Color management

-Just like standard definition content, that uses SMPTE C or NTSC 1953, BT.2020 primaries should be color managed to primaries of display.
+Just like standard definition content that uses SMPTE C or NTSC 1953, BT.2020 primaries should be color managed to primaries of display.
 That is different from changing YCbCr matrix.
 HD content is color managed to BT.709 primaries on linear values.
 BT.2020 and BT.2100 are usually color managed to P3-D65.
 The reference color bars for BT.2020 are ARIB STD-B66.

 Implementations

-HDMI 2.0 supports the Rec.
-2020 color space.
-HDMI 2.0 can transmit 12 bits per sample RGB at a resolution of 2160p and a frame rate of 24/25/30 fps or it can transmit 12 bits per sample 4:2:2/4:2:0 YCbCr at a resolution of 2160p and a frame rate of 50/60 fps.

 The Rec.
 2020 color space is supported by H.264/MPEG-4 AVC and H.265/High Efficiency Video Coding (HEVC).
 The Main 10 profile in HEVC was added based on proposal JCTVC-K0109 which proposed that a 10-bit profile be added to HEVC for consumer applications.
 The proposal stated that this was to allow for improved video quality and to support the Rec.
 2020 color space that will be used by UHDTV.